CyberFlameGO/svnpython/Doc/c-api/init.rst

 The Python interpreter needs to keep some bookkeeping information separate per thread --- for this it uses a data structure called :ctype:`PyThreadState`.
 There's one global variable, however: the pointer to the current :ctype:`PyThreadState` structure.
-Before the addition of :dfn:`thread-local storage` (:dfn:`TLS`) the current thread state had to be manipulated explicitly.
+While most thread packages have a way to store "per-thread global data," Python's internal platform independent thread abstraction doesn't support this yet.
+Therefore, the current thread state must be manipulated explicitly.

 This is easy enough in most cases.
 Most code manipulating the global interpreter lock has the following simple structure::